 Mesothelioma compensation from lawsuits can include economic damages, such as medical bills and lost wages, as well as noneconomic damages such as pain, suffering and loss of companionship.
 Lawsuits involve a detailed legal process, including filing a claim, exchanging evidence and negotiating with the companies responsible for asbestos exposure.

 While most cases settle before reaching court, some proceed to trial if a fair agreement isn’t reached.
-Throughout this process, an experienced attorney manages the legal complexities and works to secure the compensation your family deserves.
+Throughout this process, an experienced mesothelioma lawyer manages the legal complexities and works to secure the compensation your family deserves.

 Some defendants decide that settling a claim is cheaper than incurring more legal fees.
 Other defendants are willing to risk a trial because they can negotiate an asbestos settlement at any point.